jbisits/jbisits.github.io/_pages/software.md

 Looking at screens full of code all day made me realise how important colour schemes for editors are.
 This encouraged me to explore the wide world of colour schemes!
 I particularly like the [penumbra colour scheme](https://github.com/nealmckee/penumbra) which I have ported to [obsidian](https://github.com/jbisits/penumbra-obsidian-theme) and [zed](https://github.com/jbisits/penumbra-zed) and I also have a version for [neovim](https://github.com/jbisits/penumbra.nvim) which I am currently working on.
+The penumbra theme is what I currently am using for this website as well!